bigscience-workshop/biomedical/README.md

 ## FAQs

-### *What if my dataset does not have a public license?*
+*What if my dataset does not have a public license?*

 We understand that some biomedical datasets require external licensing.
 To respect the agreement of the license, we recommend implementing a dataloader script that works if the user has the dataset file(s) stored locally.
-You can find an example [here](examples/cellfinder.py) and follow the local [template](templates/template_local.py).
+You can find an example [here](examples/cellfinder.py).

-### *What types of libraries can we import?*
+*What types of libraries can we import?*

 Eventually, your dataloader script will need to run using only the packages supplied by the [datasets](https://github.com/huggingface/datasets) package.
 If you find a well supported package that makes your implementation easier (e.g. [bioc](https://github.com/bionlplab/bioc)), then feel free to use it.
 We will address the specifics during review of your PR to the [BigScience biomedical repo](https://github.com/bigscience-workshop/biomedical) and find a way to make it usable in the final submission to [huggingface bigscience-biomedical](https://huggingface.co/bigscience-biomedical)

-### *Can I upload the dataset directly?*
+*Can I upload the dataset directly?*

-You should never need to upload the dataset directly.
-Either your dataset loader provides the means to download the data from a publicly accessible source or your dataset loader points to local files.
+No. Please do not upload your dataset directly.
+This is not the goal of the hackathon and many datasets have external licensing agreements.
+If the dataset is public (i.e. can be downloaded without credentials or signed data user agreement), include a downloading component in your dataset loader script.
+Otherwise, include only an "extraction from local files" component in your dataset loader script.
+You can see examples of both in the [examples](https://github.com/bigscience-workshop/biomedical/tree/master/examples) directory.
+If you have a custom dataset you would like to submit, please [make an issue](https://github.com/bigscience-workshop/biomedical/issues/new) and an admin will get back to you.

-### *My dataset is complicated, can you help me?*
+*My dataset is complicated, can you help me?*

 Yes!
 Please join the hack-a-thon [Biomedical Discord Server](https://discord.gg/PrhGdhJE) and ask for help.

-### *My dataset is too complicated, can I switch?*
+*My dataset is too complicated, can I switch?*

 Yes!
 Some datasets are easier to write dataloader scripts for than others.
 If you find yourself working on a dataset that you can not make progress on, please make a comment in the associated issue, asked to be un-assigned from the issue, and start the search for a new unclaimed dataset.

 ## Thank you!

 We greatly appreciate your help - as a token or our gratitude, contributors can get the following rewards:

+* Authorship on a forthcoming paper focusing on the construction of biomedical datasets (requires the contribution of 1 full dataset)
+* Recognition of your work on both the BigScience biomedical github repo and on an a forthcoming landing page

 The hackathon guide is heavily inspired from [here](https://github.com/bigscience-workshop/data_tooling/wiki/datasets-hackathon).